Man convicted of sex trafficking at 2020 Super Bowl

 After an eight-day trial, a jury in Fort Lauderdale on Wednesday convicted Walker of two counts of sex trafficking by force and coercion and one count of transporting a person for sexual activity.
 He faces up life in prison when he is sentenced in January.

-A message was left with an attorney who representing Walker.
+A message was left with an attorney who represented Walker.